wesbos/javascript-modules/javascript-modules.md

 When we write JavaScript, it's ideal if we can make modules that do one thing and one thing well.
 This way we can pull in different modules only when we need them.
 This is the whole idea behind NPM - when we need specific functionality we can install those modules to our project and load them into our project.

-We already said that the JavaScript landscape is changing - we're seeing less and less large frameworks that do everything under the sun, and more __small modules that do one thing and one thing well__.
+We already said that the JavaScript landscape is changing - we're seeing fewer and fewer large frameworks that do everything under the sun, and more __small modules that do one thing and one thing well__.

 This article will take a look at using NPM and ES6 Modules.
-There are other registries (Bower and Component) and other module loaders (Common JS, AMD) and there are plenty of articles already on those topics.
+There are other registries (Bower and Component) and other module loaders (Common JS, AMD), and there are plenty of articles already on those topics.

 Whether you are doing Node or Front End development, I believe that ES6 modules and NPM are the way forward, and if you look at any of the popular open source projects today such as React or Lodash, you'll see they have also adopted ES6 modules + NPM.